SensorNet-UFAL/environmentMonitoring/README.md

 # Environment Monitoring

-In this repository you will find some applications developed for environmemt monitoring.
+In this repository you will find some applications developed for environment monitoring.
 The repository
 includes:

  - The wireless sensor network applications (MICAz and any other that might be used);